PowerBook: PowerBook 100 series

-In October 1991, Apple released the first three PowerBooks: the low-end PowerBook 100, the more powerful PowerBook 140, and the high end PowerBook 170, the only one with an active matrix display.
-These machines caused a stir in the industry with their compact dark grey cases, built-in trackball, and the innovative positioning of the keyboard that left room for palmrests on either side of the pointing device.
-Portable PC computers at the time were still oriented toward DOS, and tended to have the keyboard forward towards the user, with empty space behind it that was often used for function key reference cards.
-In the early days of Microsoft Windows, many notebook computers came with a clip on trackball that fit on the edge of the keyboard molding.
-As usage of DOS gave way to the graphical user interface, the PowerBook's arrangement became the standard layout all future notebooks would follow.
+In October 1991, Apple released the PowerBook line with the entry-level PowerBook 100, the mid-range PowerBook 140, and the high-end PowerBook 170.
+The PowerBook line was commercially successful, and its industrial design influenced later notebook computers.
+The systems featured compact dark gray cases, a built-in trackball, and a keyboard placed toward the back of the case to provide space for palm rests.
+Many competing portable computers at the time retained forward-mounted keyboards with empty space behind them, often used for function key reference cards, and some required external clip-on trackballs.
+As graphical user interfaces replaced command-line interfaces, the PowerBook's arrangement became the standard layout for later notebook computers.

-The PowerBook 140 and 170 were the original PowerBook designs, while the PowerBook 100 was the result of Apple having sent the schematics of the Mac Portable to Sony, who miniaturized the components.
-Hence the PowerBook 100's design does not match those of the rest of the series, as it was actually designed after the 140 and 170 and further benefited from improvements learned during their development.
-The PowerBook 100, however, did not sell well until Apple dropped the price substantially.
+The cases for the PowerBook 140 and 170 were designed by Apple, while the PowerBook 100 was designed by Sony, which used Apple's schematics for the Macintosh Portable and miniaturized its components.

 The 100 series PowerBooks were intended to tie into the rest of the Apple desktop products utilizing the corporate Snow White design language incorporated into all product designs since 1986.
 Unlike the Macintosh Portable, however, which was essentially a battery-powered desktop in weight and size, the light colors and decorative recessed lines did not seem appropriate for the scaled-down designs.
-In addition to adopting the darker grey colour scheme that coordinated with the official corporate look, they also adopted a raised series of ridges mimicking the indented lines on the desktops.
+In addition to adopting a darker grey color scheme that coordinated with the official corporate look, they also adopted a raised series of ridges mimicking the indented lines on the desktops.
 The innovative look not only unified their entire product line, but set Apple apart in the marketplace.
 These early series would be the last to utilize the aging Snow White look, with the 190 adopting a new look along with the introduction of the 500 series.